Last Updated on November 5, 2022 by Aaron

-Provolone and Gouda are both popular varieties of semi-hard cheese.
+Provolone and Gouda are both popular varieties of semi-hard cheese made using cow milk.

 So, what’s the difference?

-Here is everything you need to know about Gouda and Provolone cheese:
+Here is a comparison you need to know about Gouda and Provolone cheese:

-It gets its name from the fact that a lot of the cheese is bought and sold there.
-“Gouda” itself is not a regionally protected name and it usually refers to the cheesemaking style rather than where it came from.
+It has got its name due to the fact that a lot of gouda is bought and sold in the Gouda market.
+The cheese name “Gouda” itself is not a regionally protected name and is usually referred to a cheesemaking style rather than where it came from.
+Think about it like a general name for “cola”, not necessarily means Coca Cola but people linked them.

-The only regionally protected gouda is “Noord-Hollandse Gouda”, which is truly Dutch and made with Dutch milk.
+The only regionally protected gouda is called “Noord-Hollandse Gouda”, which is truly Dutch made using Dutch cow milk.

-Then the water is removed, the cheese is shaped in a mold and brine is added.
-It’s then aged for at least a month, up to a year.
+Removing the water, the cheese is shaped in a mold in brine water.
+It’s then aged for at least a month, may up to a few years.

-Gouda needs to breathe, so you can’t wrap it tightly in plastic.
-Instead, wrap it loosely in plastic or parchment paper and store it in a warm part of the refrigerator (like the vegetable drawer).
+An extra note for storing gouda.
+It needs to “breathe” so you can’t just wrap it tightly in plastic.
+Instead, wrap it loosely in parchment paper first, place it in an airtight bag or container, and store it in the refrigerator (like the vegetable drawer).
+It can last up to a good 1-2 months.

 How does gouda taste and how do you eat it?